apostrophecms/import-export/README.md

 ### For formats with attachment files:

-If you want to add a format that includes attachment files such as an archive, you can enable the `includeAttachments` option and utilize extra arguments provided in the `import` and `export` functions.
+If you want to add a format that includes attachment files such as an archive, you can enable the `includeAttachments` option and utilize extra arguments provided in the `input` and `output` functions.

 **Advanced example**: